Bathory was formed in Stockholm in 1983. Founder Quorthon, a seventeen-year-old guitarist, was joined

 (30 Apr.
 2012)

-As one of the founders of Black Metal, Bathory left its black mark on the music world,
+As one of the founders of black metal, Bathory left its black mark on the music

-already, throughout the mid-80s.
-By 1988, however, Quorthon took his band into a different area, creating what would come
+world, already, throughout the mid-80s.
+By 1988, however, Quorthon took his band into a different area, creating what would

-to be known as Viking Metal.
-Blood Fire Death served as a transition from one era to the next, preceding such classics
+come to be known as Viking metal.
+Blood Fire Death served as a transition from one era to the next, preceding such

-seemed to have been drained from these works.
-However, in the fall of 2002, Bathory returned to its Viking Metal days with
+spirit seemed to have been drained from these works.
+However, in the fall of 2002, Bathory returned to its Viking metal days

 This is the album that fans of Viking-era Bathory had been waiting for, since 1991.

-it is quite obvious that this belongs alongside those albums of the past, far removed from the output during the mid-to-late
+seconds, it is quite obvious that this belongs alongside those albums of the past, far removed from the output during the

-90s.
+mid-to-late 90s.
 Quorthon succeeds in creating an epic atmosphere, as one would expect.
-This song is mid-paced, with a galloping riff
+This song is mid-paced, with a galloping

-that possesses the distinctive Bathory style.
-This song has the feeling of a war march, as the Northern hordes gather to cleanse
+riff that possesses the distinctive Bathory style.
+This song has the feeling of a war march, as the Northern hordes gather

-their lands of invading filth.
-Quorthon's vocals are much like those found on Hammerheart and Twilight of the
+to cleanse their lands of invading filth.
+Quorthon's vocals are much like those found on Hammerheart and Twilight

-Gods, though a bit less awkward-sounding.
+of the Gods, though a bit less awkward-sounding.
 His singing voice is very confident and proud.
-The chorus features a brilliant
+The chorus features a

 "Endless forests, lakes of water dark and deep